 - 1. Enough battery strength to last the entire school day without plugging in.

 - 2. At least 1 USB port

 - 3. A full keyboard (not on screen)

 - 4. A word processing program

 - 5. A working printer at home

-Scholars' Hall has a small recourse library located in room 17 in the upstairs hallway.
+Scholars' Hall has a small resource library located by the main office.
 This is a study space as well as a resource room where students may work or do research.